mendix/docs/content/refguide/consumed-odata-service.md

 * **Update/Switch**: you can update the consumed service contract to another version that has been detected in Data Hub for the same app and service.
 The button will show the following depending on what has been returned for the consumed contract in Data Hub:

-  * **Update**: if a new service contract has been detected at the same service endpoint which is different to the one that is currently used in the project (and shown in the **Consumed OData Service** document).
+  * **Update**: displayed if a new service contract has been detected at the same service endpoint which is different to the one that is currently used in the project (and shown in the **Consumed OData Service** document).
 This may be a new service version that has minor non-breaking changes to the previous version and therefore deployed by the publisher to the same service endpoint.

-  * **Switch** : if other registered instances of the same-named service from the same app are available in the Data Hub which are deployed to different endpoint (for example to another environment or because of changes that would break existing apps consuming the previous version).
+  * **Switch** : shown if other registered instances of the same service  (the same name, from the same app) are available in Data Hub that are deployed to different endpoints (for example to another environment or because of changes that would break existing apps consuming the previous version).

     {{% alert type="info" %}}
     Studio Pro will show the most relevant option (**Switch** or **Update**) after examining for service name, app and endpoint in the Data Hub Catalog.
 This will also be indicated in the Data Hub search pane for the consumed service with an update arrow.
 For further information on updating and switching services see the [Updating or Switching a Consumed OData service](#updating) section of this document.